 Research compiled by CAIR Oklahoma Interns and edited by Lani Habrock.
-This work was compiled by a guest contributor, CAIR Oklahoma does not endorse candidates for public office, please draw your own conclusions from the data presented.
+This work was compiled to help you be an educated and informed voter, CAIR Oklahoma does not endorse candidates for public office, please draw your own conclusions from the data presented.

 Judge Gary Lumpkin

 Appointed by: Governor Henry Bellmon